hylang/hy/docs/language/api.rst

     [1, 2, 3, 4, 5, 6, 7, 8, 9]

-slice
+cut
 -----

-`slice` can be used to take a subset of a list and create a new list from it.
+`cut` can be used to take a subset of a list and create a new list from it, much like Python's slice.
-The form takes at least one parameter specifying the list to slice.
+The form takes at least one parameter specifying the list to cut.
 Two optional parameters can be used to give the start and end position of the subset.
 If they are not supplied, default value of None will be used instead.
 Third optional parameter is used to control step between the elements.

-`slice` follows the same rules as the Python counterpart.
-Negative indecies are counted starting from the end of the list.
+`cut` follows the same rules as the Python counterpart.
+Negative indices are counted starting from the end of the list.
 Some examples of
 usage: